Singing and Other Sins

 During the Reynaldo Hahn broadcast: I am listening to your show right now-- I have never heard it before, and this music is changing my life!
 I want to not only thank you but ask if I may: how might I get a song list for this show?
 I would love to purchase some of these amazing, heart-lifting and lovely songs.
 What a perfect accompaniment to the Perseid Meteor Shower tonight!
 Mahalo!!! -G.B.

 I enjoyed your Alto Rhapsody program, especially the renditions by the singers Ludwig and Fassbaender, and of course Marian Anderson.
 D.H.
 (Honolulu)

-There were many comments on the Art Song Contest edition of Singing and other Sins:
+There were many comments on the International Art Song Contest edition of Singing and other Sins:

 Loved the performances last night on the Art Song Contest!
 What great talent out there!
 You must have been very pleased with the quality of the singing.
 S.K.
 (Big Island)